Disclaimer: Online sports betting is coming to Arizona. This page will be updated with live odds and bonus offers as soon as AZ sportsbooks launch.

 In order to win, the side you choose has to cover the spread.
 It can be helpful to think of the spread as an estimated margin of victory.
 The favorite has to win by a certain number of points, while the underdog has to keep it closer than that or win the game outright.
 The size of the spread also indicates the sportsbook’s overall perception of the matchup.

 A spread can be small, such as 1.5 points, or rise into double digits.
 The tighter the spread, the closer a matchup the oddsmakers are expecting, while a bigger number indicates a potential mismatch.
-As an example, consider this spread:
+As an example you could see at BetMGM Sportsbook Arizona, consider this spread:

 - Portland Trail Blazers +6.5 (-110)

 The Clippers are 6.5-point favorites, so they have to win by seven points or more to cover the spread.
 A 110-102 victory gets it done, but a tight 105-103 win does not.
 For the Blazers, it’s the opposite.
 They cover with a loss of six points or fewer but fail to do so if they lose by seven points or more.
 They also can cover with an upset win.